 San Juan, PR 00919-1580

-For more information on this matter you can access the orientation on Fraud, Waste and Abuse section on the ASES website at www.ases.pr.gov.
-From this section of the website you can download the incident referral document which you can use to report any situation on Fraud, Waste and/or Abuse.
-Additionally, this section contains the contact information of all the agencies you can call to report any situation on Fraud, Waste and/or Abuse.
-Upon completing ASES’s incident referral document, you have the option of indicating that you do not want to be contacted and/or remain anonymous.
+For more information on this topic, you can go to the guidance section under Fraud, Waste or Abuse on the ASES website at www.planvitalpr.com.
+In this section you can download the incident referral document which you can use to report any situation of Fraud, Waste and/or Abuse.
+In addition, this section contains contact information from all agencies that you may call to report any fraud, waste and/or abuse situations.
+Once you complete the ASES referral, you have the option to indicate whether you do not want to be contacted and/or remain anonymous.

-Your call or written communication will be handled confidentially and your coverage with the Government Health Plan of Puerto Rico will not be affected by this referral.
-If the investigation shows that Fraud, Waste or Abuse was committed, the case will be referred to the corresponding authorities.
+Your call or written communication will be treated confidentially and your coverage of the Health Plan of the Government of Puerto Rico, will not be affected by this reference.
+If the investigation proves that fraud, waste, or abuse was committed, the case will refer to the relevant authorities.